Earlston Parish Church

 Earlston Parish Church Safeguarding Co-ordinator- Anne Crighton 01896 849661 - Click here to email

-On Sunday 15th September at 10.15am there will be a service in the church.
+The service on Sunday 1st March at 10.15am will be led by Dr John Burns.
+We have a corner for younger children to play in during the service.
 Refreshments will be served after the service.
-All Ages are welcome, we have a corner for the younger children to play in.
-Prayer Support will be held in the church later that day at 6.30pm, all welcome.
+Prayer Support will be held in the church later that day at 6.30pm.
+All Welcome.

 Online services can be found on the Church of Scotland website at: